Frequently asked questions.

 Where can I buy yarns, fabrics, clothes and other textiles made with Infinna™?

-We work with amazing manufacturing partners and global brands, and there are limited edition clothing collections coming to retail in 2021.
-We are working on boosting production capacity so that items made with Infinna™ become more widely available.
-Unfortunately, at the moment we cannot supply individual people or organizations with yarns or fabrics even though we’d love for you to get your hands on these.
+We work with amazing manufacturing partners and global brands, and there are limited edition capsule collections and garments coming to retail every year.
+We are currently in the process of scaling up our production capacity so that items made with Infinna™ become more widely available.
+Unfortunately, at the moment we cannot supply individual people or organizations with Infinna™ fiber (or yarn or fabrics produced from it by our partners) even though we’d love for you to get your hands on these.

 This technology sounds like something I want to be involved in scaling up.
 What should I do?